 The eastern coastline is tricky to get to as there are no roads on that side of the island apart from a single track that leads to Acairseid Mhor Bay, which in turn means few tourists head out there.

 Heading inland, the terrain is a mix of boggy heath and bare rock with barely any designated walking trails, so hikers really need a map to make the most of a day out (see the link to OS Maps below).

-Those visitors that do make it to the eastern coastline will find a rocky terrain that’s difficult to traverse, but it’s a place that’s superb for wildlife watching.
+Those visitors who do make it to the eastern coastline will find a rocky terrain that’s difficult to traverse, but it’s a place that’s superb for wildlife watching.

 Binoculars are a must for a trip to the Isle of Eriskay so if you don’t have a pair yet check out my recommended budget optics.

 Wildlife highlights have to be the otters which are most prevalent on the northeast coast but there are also white-tailed and golden eagles soaring over the hills and white-beaked dolphins and porpoises off the Sound of Barra to the south.

 There are also frequent sightings of Orca and minke whales around Eriskay’s coastline, while the interior is home to some of the last remaining Eriskay ponies.